Tips For Healthy Adoptions

 In addition, hepatitis A and influenza immunizations should be considered for parents before travel and other destination-specific health measures should be followed according to the guidelines of the Centers for Disease Control and Prevention (CDC).

-Resources for the prospective adoptive parents include: Centers for Disease Control and Prevention (CDC); the U.S. Department of State and the Immigration and Naturalization Service.
+More resources for the prospective adoptive parents include: the U.S. Department of State and the Immigration and Naturalization Service.
 Other sources of information for prospective adoptive parents include the American Academy of Pediatrics (AAP).